lbugnion/sample-2016-evolve/README.md

 # An In-Depth Study of the MVVM Light Databinding System

-My code samples for the Xamarin Evolve 2016 conference
+My code samples for the Xamarin Evolve 2016 conference (Orlando FL)

 # Presentation details, Slides, Video